smartprocure/prom-utils/README.md

 ```

 Since `rateLimit` internally uses `throughputLimiter`, it also accepts all options from `ThroughputLimiterOptions`.
-Below are the options for `ThroughputLimiterOptions` and the defaults used for `rateLimit`.
+Below are the options for `ThroughputLimiterOptions` with the defaults used for `rateLimit`.

 ```typescript
 interface ThroughputLimiterOptions {